The Best Ways to Get Rid of Fleas on Your Cat and In Your House

 Keep the Grass and Hedges Around Your Home Trimmed

-Fleas like to hide out in tall grass, bushes, and shady areas.
+Adult fleas like to hide out in tall grass, bushes, and shady areas.
 They lurk there, lying in wait for a person or animal to walk by so they can jump on their next host.
-Keeping the yard well-manicured can help to prevent fleas from entering the house.
+Keeping the yard well-manicured can help to prevent a flea infestation.
 Make sure to rake out leaves to avoid creating damp areas, and trim hedges and bushes to allow the sunlight to dry out those areas.

 Keep Your Cat Clean and Groomed

 Lastly, make your cat’s fur an unwelcoming host for fleas.
 We know just how warm and snuggly our cats are.
 Unfortunately, so do fleas and ticks.
 In fact, your cat’s warm furry body is the perfect home and breeding ground for these little pests.
-So it’s important to keep your cat well-groomed and regularly check for evidence of fleas before things get out of hand.
+So it’s important to keep your cat well-groomed and regularly check for evidence of fleas before you get a flea infestation on your hands.

 Vetericyn Plus® Feline Antimicrobial Hydrogel: If your cat has been scratching or biting affected areas, then this spray will soothe her itchy skin.
 It’s pain-free and safe to use around her mouth, nose, ears, and eyes.
 Plus it’s veterinarian recommended and a great solution for cats with sensitive skin.